OUR PROJECTS

 POCKET ASHTRAYS

-Working with the Mairie de Cannes, France, to educate beach-goers about the devastating effect of cigarette ends
+Working with the Mairie de Cannes, France, to educate beach-goers about the devastating effect of cigarette filters.

 Cigarette butts are the number one item found in coastal clean-ups.
 GreenSeas Trust wants to eradicate thoughtless disposal of cigarette butts on beaches and in drains through a major awareness campaign.
 We want smokers to behave responsibly and put their butts in designated bins or pocket ashtrays.